 Configurable Clie nt or Serv er or Prox y?
-Defaul t Value Meaning Server Restart Requir ed? auth.tickets.noun locked Serv 0 If set to 1 or 2, prevents "p4 login" on page 337 -a from issuing host unlocked tickets.
+Defaul t Value Meaning Server Restart Requir ed? auth.tickets.noun locked Serv er 0 If set to 1 or 2, prevents "p4 login" on page 349 -a from issuing host unlocked tickets.
 In other words, 1 or 2 enforce host locked tickets, which are restricted to the one host with the correct IP address.
 1 means the -a flag is silently ignored and the users are always issued host locked tickets.
 2 means the -a flag is explicitly disabled and users get an error if they try to use it.
-If either value is set, the tagged output from "p4 info" on page 252 p4 -ztag info shows that unlockedTickets is disabled: unlockedTickets disabled No auth.ldap.useraut Serve 0 means no automatic creation of users. means that if auth.default.method is set to ldap, users are autocreated when they log in to Perforce and they have been successfully authenticated against an active directory AD/LDAP server using p4 login. is similar to 1 but also requires the user already have permissions on the server through the protections table.
+If either value is set, the tagged output from "p4 info" on page 261 p4 -ztag info shows that unlockedTickets is disabled No auth.ldap.useraut ocreate Serve r 0 0 means no automatic creation of users.
+1 means that if auth.default.method is set to ldap, users are autocreated when they log in to Perforce and they have been successfully authenticated against an active directory AD/LDAP server using p4 login.
+2 is similar to 1 but also requires the user already have permissions on the server through the protections table.
 No

 Configurable Clien t or Serv er or Prox y?
-Defa ult Valu e Meaning Server Restart Require d? client.readonly Server none The path of the directory where db. files for a read-only client will be placed.
+Defa ult Valu e Meaning Server Restart Require d? client.readonly .dir Server none The path of the directory where db. files for a read-only client will be placed.
 For example, if you create a read-only client whose name is myroc and client.readonly.dir is set to /perforce/1, then syncing files using this client will write to the database /perforce/1/server.dbs/c lient/hashdir/db.myroc.
 No client.sendq.di r Server none For parallel sync: To avoid lock contention on the database table used for processing parallel syncs, set the client.sendq.dir configurable.
 This specifies the directory that will contain a separate db.sendq table for each client.
 Consider specifying the same directory you use for client.readonly.dir.
 No

 Configurable Client or Serve r or Prox y?
 Defa ult Value Meaning Server Restart Require d? db.monitor.interval Server 30 in 2018.2 and 0 prior to 2018.2 The value of 0 means the feature is off.
 A non-zero value specifies the number of seconds that the Helix Server waits before checking if any process in the monitor table is marked for termination.
 If the Helix Server determines that any such process is blocked because it is waiting for client input, the Helix Server terminates it.
-See also: "Enabling process monitorning" in the Helix Core Server Administrator Guide the Support Knowledgebase article, "Fixing a hung Helix server server" No

-Configurable Client or Serve r or Prox y?
-Defa ult Value Meaning Server Restart Require d? db.monitor.shared Server 256 K The value sets the maximum size of memory allotted to the db.monitor table, which tracks the p4d commands that are currently running.
-Setting this configurable to 0 means that the table is written to disk.
-However, writing the table to memory is After you change the value of this configurabl e, you must explicitly "stop" the server. recommended to improve performance.
-If the size of the table exceeds the value of db.monitor.shared, an error is returned.
-Commands are still executed, but they are not recorded in the table.
-Note p4 admin resta rt is not sufficie nt.
-Note The value is in database pages of 8 kilobytes.
+See also: • "Enabling process monitorning" in the Helix Core Server Administrator Guide • the Support Knowledgebase article, "Fixing a hung Helix server server" No ver 256 K 2001 The value sets the maximumAfter yousize of memory allotted to thechange thedb.monitortable, whichtracks the p4d commandsthisthat are currently running.configurable to 0Setting this configurable to 0e, you mustwritten to disk.
+However,"stop" thewriting the table to memory isserver. recommended to improve performance.Note p4If the size of the table exceeds the value of db.monitor.shared , an error is returned.
+Commands are still executed, but they are not recorded in the table.Note p4 Note The value is in database pages of 8 kilobytes.
 For example, a value of 4096 means 32 MB.
 For UNIX, see Stopping the Perforce Service and Starting the Perforce Service.
-For Windows, see Starting and stopping the Helix server.
+For Windows, see Starting and stopping